archivesspace/archivesspace/migrations/README.md

 ## Extending and customizing import tools

-There are two ways to extend and customize the import tools.
-For minor adjustments to the import logic of a particular crosswalk, you can copy that crosswalk and edit the copy to server your needs.
-Example:

-      $ cp crosswalks/ead.yml crosswalks/ead-my-way.yml
-      $ {your_favorite_text_editor} crosswalks/ead-my-way.yml
-      $ ./import.rb -r {repository_id} -i xml -x ead-my-way examples/ead/afcu.xml

-If you want to create a custom importer to handle other kinds of source data, you can create your own importer and add it to the 'importers' directory.

-The first line of your new file must be
+If you want to adjust the behavior of one of distributed importers, make a copy and assign a new key in the first line:

-	ASpaceImporter.importer :foo do # 'foo' is the unique key for this importer
+      $ ASpaceImporter.importer :foo do # 'foo' is the unique key for this importer

-You must define two methods, self.profile and run.
-See examples or contact the development team for more info.
+Then make any adjustments to the logic in the 'self.configure' method.

+You can also create a new importer from scratch, using one of the three mixins or not.

+The three distributed mixins are:

+* XML::DOM

+* XML::SAX

+* CSV

+Each mixin expects any class that includes it to have a 'self.configure' method that conforms to the syntax used in the examples.

+If you are writing an importer without using one of the mixins, you need to define the 'run' method in the importer.